Departmental Racialized Students Group

 The APHD racialized student group are a group of students who come from diverse backgrounds.
 This group of students came about to support each other and to help build connections with fellow students in similar positions.

 This group often plans a variety of events and get together throughout the year to support fellow racialized students within the department.
-Meet the team leaders!
+Meet the team leaders for our 23/24 academic year!

 Krystina Raymond (she/her)

-Krystina Raymond is in her fourth year of the PhD in Developmental Psychology and Education under the supervision of Dr. Becky Xi Chen.
+Krystina Raymond is in her final year of the PhD in Developmental Psychology and Education under the supervision of Dr. Becky Xi Chen.
 Her doctoral research focuses on the development of language and literacy skills in bilingual speaking children, and their contributions to reading comprehension.
-Krystina is devoted to issues supporting bi/multilingual education and is passionate about helping students and particularly through the lenses of antiracism, equity, diversity, and inclusion.
-She also is a French-English bilingual elementary school teacher and academic coach in Montréal, Québec.
+Krystina is devoted to issues supporting bi/multilingual education and is passionate about helping students particularly through the lenses of antiracism, equity, diversity, and inclusion.
+She also is a TA at OISE, a French-English bilingual elementary school teacher and academic coach in Montréal, Québec.

-Ask me about…bi/multilingual language and literacy research, living in Montréal, being Guyanese/ Québecoise, navigating academia through the EDI lens, joining the PhD DPE program as an out-of-province student, and joining APHD department committees.
+Ask me about…bi/multilingual language and literacy research, living in Montréal, being Guyanese/ Québecoise, navigating academia with an EDI lens, joining the PhD DPE program as an out-of-province student, and joining APHD department committees.

 Calpanaa Jegatheeswaran (she/her)